-The Folk and Traditional Arts (FTA) grant program intends to redirect resources to build capacity at the local level by proposing to fund one Administering Organization (AO) that will regrant funds, provide technical assistance, and/or build capacity with artists and arts organizations in support of folk and traditional arts expressions.
+The Folk and Traditional Arts (FTA) grant program intends to redirect resources at the local level by proposing to fund one or more Administering Organizations (AO) with demonstrated capacity for statewide and regional reach that will regrant funds, provide technical assistance, and/or build capacity with artists and arts organizations in support of folk and traditional arts expressions.
 The AO will work directly with artists who practice traditional art forms.
 The forms of traditional expression can include but are not limited to: crafts, music, dance, ritual, and technical skills.

 Eligible Request Amounts

-The AO grant will fund up to $1,000,000 for the following purposes:
+The AO grant will fund up to $1,000,000 per year for two years for the following purposes:

 This program does not require matching funds.

-|Application Opens||April 28, 2022|
+|Application Opens||April 25, 2023|

-|Application Deadline||June 23, 2022, 11:59 PM|
+|Application Deadline||June 6, 2023, 11:59 PM|

-|Panel Review||Approx. June – July 2022|
+|Panel Review||Approx. June – July 2023|

-|Funding Decision||Approx. July 2022|
+|Funding Decision||Approx. August 2023|

-|Funding Notification||Approx. August 2022|
+|Funding Notification||Approx. August 2023|

-|Grant Activity Period||Jan 1, 2023 – Dec 31, 2023|
+|Grant Activity Period||January 1, 2024 – December 31, 2025|

-|Final Report Deadline||January 31, 2024|
+|Final Report Deadline||January 31, 2026|